Year-end closing

 • unfinished and finished but not yet invoiced services

-• Sold or scrapped items from the depreciation schedule
+• sold or scrapped items from the depreciation schedule

-• Planned investments for the next 3 years
+• planned investments for the next 3 years

 • Company-owned vehicles with number plates and the employees who use them

-• anticipated warranty-related sales or Services
+• expected warranty-related sales or Services

-• Planned maintenance work in the next 3 months
+• planned maintenance work in the next 3 months

 • Holidays not taken by employees at the end of the year